live4rush/podcast_transcription/README.md

 ## Arguments

-- --query or -q: The question you want to ask referring to the Marketing Secrets podcast.
+- --query or -q: The question you want to ask referring to the class transcript.
 (Required)

 ## Notes